diazgio/linkedin-skill-assessments-quizzes/microsoft-project/microsoft-project-quiz.md

 - [ ] From the **View** tab on ribbon, click **Sort**.
 - [ ] From the **View** tab on the ribbon, in the **Data** group, select **Group by**.

 #### Q40.
-You are managing a construction project schedule with key tasks that have dependencies on each other.
-You need to supply key materials to your team they begin to build different of the building.
-All materials must be inventoried before they can be used for the project.
-The completion of the materials delivery and inventory task, which will take longer than the different building sections, will drive the completion of the building sections.
-You need to create a link from the delivery and inventory task to of building task.
-Which link type is appropriate?

-- [ ] Finish-to-Finish (FF)
-- [ ] Start-to-Start (SS)
-- [ ] Start-to-Finish (SF)
-- [ ] Finish-to-Start (FS)

-#### Q41.
 When breaking down the work that needs to be done on a project, what is the smallest unit of work known as?

 - [x] work package
 - [ ] duration
 - [ ] work breakdown structure
 - [ ] task assignment

-#### Q42.
+#### Q41.
 A resource's hours have increased over the span of five days for a particular task.
 The duration has not changed, and the task is effort driven.
 What element can you add to the Task Usage view to see what has changed?

 - [ ] Add a column for the actual duration.
 - [ ] Add a column for the level assignments.
 - [x] Add a column for the Peak value.
 - [ ] Add a column for the assignment.

-#### Q43.
+#### Q42.
 You are modifying a project's work breakdown structure (WBS) code.
 What is the default length for any selected sequence type?

 - [x] any
 - [ ] 5
 - [ ] 3
 - [ ] 1

-#### Q44.
+#### Q43.
 You are working on a project schedule.
 You need two tasks to end at the same time so that your review team can do their work on both tasks.
 Which link type is appropriate?

 - [ ] Start-to-Start (SS)
 - [ ] Finish-to-Start (FS)